Young girl who's best friends with African wildlife. Born in Africa to French wildlife photographer parents, Tippi Degré had a most unusual childhood.

 Breathtaking Long Exposure Photography and How to Capture It.
 As you know, our first free e-Book was launched and so we were all, including me, busy making Photoshop resources.

 For the past nine weeks, the society has been gathering and presenting galleries of submissions, encouraging readers to vote for them as well.
 National Geographic was kind enough to let me choose among its entries from 2011 for display here on In Focus.
 Gathered below are 45 images from the three categories of People, Places, and Nature, with captions written by the individual photographers.
 [45 photos] Use j/k keys or ←/→ to navigate Choose: Many people pilgrimage to Uluru, but what is seen there often depends on where you've come from.
 Eruption of the Cordon del Caulle.
 Beluga whales in the arctic having fun.

 In fact, this is going to be about a fine art project Stephen Wilkes has produced about New York in the beautiful patches of day and night.
 “Day to Night embodies a combination of my favorite things to photograph; people on the street melded with epic cityscapes, and the fleeting moments throughout the day and night,” noted the author.
 Well, we should admit that these exceptionally well done photographs add a surreal dimension to various iconic New York places.
 To split the landscapes from AM to PM and create such a surrealist effect, Stephen kept his camera at a fixed angle for up to 15 hours, then weaved and blended the shots into one frame.
 Let’s now contemplate all the bustle of the city within these breathtaking shots.

-Superb Rule-of-Thirds Photography
+Nature Pictures.
+Superb Rule-of-Thirds Photography.